Loading the page...

-Reduce fractions to their lowest terms using GCD, or simplify square roots by extracting perfect squares.
+Reduce fractions to lowest terms using the GCD, or simplify square roots to simplest radical form by pulling out perfect squares—free, fast, and homework-friendly.

 Awaiting Input